vgfreak95/BloodstainedAP/worlds/bloodstained_rotn/docs/setup_en.md

 7. Insert the correct archipelago slot information and press connect!

 ## Important Things To Note
-- Enemies and Shards are CURRENTLY NOT SUPPORTED.
-If you receive a duplicate shard, that is expected behavior.
-The required logic shards are in the item pool so even if you get duplicate shards by defeating bosses, any shards collected from defeating bosses aren't intended, so please do not use them for a fair game to ensure true completion.
 - Please report any crashes, as this software is still in its early beta stages.